team

 We are advised by a council of Knowledge Keepers, steered by a commitment to Indigenous leadership, and grounded by a deep love for our more-than-human relatives and their homelands.
 We continue to contemplate what it means to be a team that walks in many worlds, and we welcome conversation with people of all backgrounds who are curious about our approach.

-The hearts and minds below are not the only ones that lift our work – our familial network of partnership is core to our collective power and the natural world we are devoted to protect, heal, and celebrate.
+The hearts and minds below are not the only ones that lift our work – our familial network of partnership is core to our collective power and the to natural world that we are devoted to protect, heal, and celebrate.

 Ervin Carlson